What do you need to know for the perfect road trip with the dog? Well, if you’re taking the dog along, you’re 90 percent of the way there.

 Stop frequently, and enjoy the journey

-Plan on taking a little (or a lot) longer to get places whether that’s driving hours to your destination or walking from the parking lot to the front desk to your hotel room – for different reasons:
+Plan on taking a little (or a lot) longer to get places when your travelling with the dog whether that’s driving hours to your destination or walking from the parking lot to the front desk to your hotel room – for different reasons:

 First, plan on stopping about every three to four hours (or more) on a road trip because dogs need to go frequently.
 Also, few dogs will eat in the car or drink water.
 Stop to pee and at least drink.
 It’s been my experience that dogs don’t usually eat until they get settled at the destination.
 Rarely does mine eat on the journey.